darcydjr/anvil/README.md

 📋 **Requirements Traceability**: Each enabler contains detailed functional and non-functional requirements that map directly to implementation tasks.

-This example showcases how Ford Anvil transforms high-level business capabilities into implementable technical specifications while maintaining clarity and traceability throughout the development process.
+This example showcases how Anvil transforms high-level business capabilities into implementable technical specifications while maintaining clarity and traceability throughout the development process.

 ### Weather Example 2: Advanced Multi-Component Architecture